The Hunchback of Notre Dame (musical)

-The Hunchback of Notre Dame is a musical with music by Alan Menken and lyrics by Stephen Schwartz.
-It is adapted from Walt Disney Animation Studios' 1996 film, which in turn was based on the 1831 novel by Victor Hugo.
+The Hunchback of Notre Dame is a musical with music by Alan Menken and lyrics by Stephen Schwartz, based upon Walt Disney Animation Studios' 1996 film and the 1831 novel by Victor Hugo.
 The musical premiered in 1999 in Berlin as Der Glöckner von Notre Dame, with a book by James Lapine.
 It was produced by Disney Theatrical Productions, being the company's first musical to premiere outside the United States.
 It ran for three years, becoming one of Berlin's longest-running musicals.

 The English-language version, with a revised book by Peter Parnell, had its debut at La Jolla Playhouse in San Diego, California on October 28, 2014, and ran until December 7, 2014.
 Subsequently, the show went on to open on March 4, 2015, at the Paper Mill Playhouse in Millburn, New Jersey, with more changes in the libretto.
 The show closed on April 5, 2015.

-The musical is notably darker and thematically closer to the source material than the animated film, with composer Alan Menken and lyricist Stephen Schwartz repurposing and rewriting several songs to match the original tone of the Hugo novel.
+The musical is notably darker and thematically closer to the source material than the animated film, with composer Alan Menken and lyricist Stephen Schwartz rewriting several songs to match the original tone of the Hugo novel.

 History

 Background (1996–1999)

-In 1996, Walt Disney Animation Studios created an animated film adaption of Victor Hugo's novel of the same name with songs by Alan Menken and Stephen Schwartz.
+In 1996, Walt Disney Animation Studios created an animated film adaptation of Victor Hugo's novel of the same name with songs by Alan Menken and Stephen Schwartz.